admin-ch/CovidCertificate-Apidoc/README.md

 - `{468, "Country short form can not be mapped"}`
 - `{469, "The given language does not match any of the supported languages: de, it, fr!"}`

-As well as when the integrity check fails:
+If the integrity check fails, the following errors are returned as 403 FORBIDDEN:
-- `{"errorCode": 490, "errormessage": Integrity check failed.
-The body hash does not match the hash in the header.}`
+- `{490, "Integrity check failed.
+The body hash does not match the hash in the header."}`
+- `{491, "Signature could not be parsed."}`
+- `{492, "Invalid or missing bearer token."}`

+If the payload is too big, the errors are returned as 413 PAYLOAD TOO LARGE:
+- `{493, "Request payload too large, the maximum payload size is: 2048 bytes"}`

+If the server generates a known internal error, thes are returend as 500 INTERNAL SERVER ERROR:
+- `{550, "Creating COSE protected header failed."}`
+- `{551, "Creating COSE payload failed."}`
+- `{552, "Creating COSE signature data failed."}`
+- `{553, "Creating signature failed."}`
+- `{554, "Creating COSE_Sign1 failed."}`
+- `{555, "Creating barcode failed."}`

 ## References